fightling/dir-iterator/README.md

 use dir_iterator::*

 fn main() {
-    // create a new iterator starting in the current directory DirIterator::new(".")
+    DirIterator::new(".")
-        // you will get this error if path was not found .expect("path not found")
+        .expect("path not found")
-        // while processing recursive dive multiple file system errors may occur.
-        // flatten sorts them out
         .flatten()
         // filter all files which have extension `txt` .filter(wildcard("*.txt"))
-        // print each file name
         .for_each(|e| println!("{:?}",e.file_name()));
 }
 ```